RCOSDP/weko/docs/developersguide/application-architecture.rst

 A common pattern for large Flask applications is to move the application creation into a factory function, named an **application factory**.

-Invenio provides a powerful application factory for Flask which is capable of dynamically assembling an application.
-In order to illustrate the basics of what the Invenio application factory does, have a look at the following
+WEKO3 provides a powerful application factory for Flask which is capable of dynamically assembling an application.
+In order to illustrate the basics of what the WEKO3 application factory does, have a look at the following
 example:

 .. code-block:: python